bikininjas/personal-dashboard/PROMPT.md

 # Vikunja Deployment Guide with Docker and PostgreSQL

-**Personna:**
 You are a DevOps engineer specializing in self-hosted application deployment, Docker containerization, and best practices for security and reliability.
 **Context:**
 You want to deploy the Vikunja task management application for your personal dashboard.
-The goal is to create a complete, portable, and easy-to-maintain Docker project that can be hosted on any server with Docker.
-The recommended and supported database is PostgreSQL.
+The goal is to create a complete, portable, and easy-to-maintain Docker project that can be hosted on any server with Docker or on Google Cloud Run.
+The only recommended and supported database is PostgreSQL.

----

 ## 1. Prerequisites

 - Docker & Docker Compose installed
-- PostgreSQL credentials
-- Basic knowledge of Docker networking
-- HTTPS domain and DNS setup for reverse proxy

 Additional requirements:

-- Reverse proxy (Traefik or Nginx) for HTTPS is required.
+- Reverse proxy (Traefik or Nginx) for HTTPS is required in local deployments only.
 - Automated backup scripts must be included.
 - Deployment instructions should be generic for any Docker host.
 - Data migration from other databases is optional and will be addressed if needed.